NuGet/docs.microsoft.com-nuget/docs/API/NuGet-Protocols.md

 X-NuGet-Protocol-Version: 4.1.0
 ```

-Note that the `X-NuGet-Client-Version` header is reserved and only to be used by the official NuGet client.
-Third party
+Note that the `X-NuGet-Client-Version` header has similar semantics but is reserved to only be used by the official
-clients should use the `X-NuGet-Protocol-Version` header and value.
+NuGet client.
+Third party clients should use the `X-NuGet-Protocol-Version` header and value.

 The **push** protocol itself is described in the documentation for the
 [`PackagePublish` resource](package-publish-resource.md).